 - Digital (d-Tech) instrumented cable with RS485 signal out

 The d-Cable is based on a miniature borehole extensometer manufactured into a surrogate tubular king-wire.
 A total of up to six wires are fixed to the king-wire at nodal locations x1,x2……x6.
 Node 1 is always closest to the head.
 The translation of the six wires is measured by 6 displacement sensors at the head of the device.
 As the cable stretches each displacement sensor measures the relative displacement between the head and the nodal point (u1, u2 ….u6).
 The difference between adjacent nodal points can be used to calculate the strain of the cable, and this is converted to load in tonnes.

 The technology can be manufactured in HAC or HAT configurations.
 The HAT configuration is suitable for cables that are installed with a face plate, and the leadwires are returned through a continuous stainless steel tube.

-YieldPoint’s low cost geotechnical d-Reader readout unit or the new d-TAB.
-Both provide the temperature and displacement data directly in oC and mm.
+YieldPoint’s low cost geotechnical d-Reader readout unit or the new d-Tab (Android) cable.

-Data from the d-Cable can be collected using YieldPoint’s d-Logger dataloggers (d1Loggerand d4Logger).
-Data can be download by any computer device running Windows including the convenient d-TAB.
+Data from the d-Cable can be collected using YieldPoint’s BluLink or d4BluLogger dataloggers.
+Data can be downloaded using the BluPoint App.